 The Blue Cash Preferred offers the following benefits and perks:

-- 0% APR on purchases and balance transfers for 12 months from the date of account opening.
+Intro APR: 0% APR on purchases and balance transfers for 12 months from the date of account opening.
 After that, it will be a reg_apr,reg_apr_type APR.
-Variable APRs will not exceed 29.99%.

 * Eligibility and benefit level varies by card.
 Terms, conditions, and limitations apply.
 Please visit americanexpress.com/benefitsguide for more details.